codewell/ml-workflow/README.md

     pytest

 ### Use development version in project
 The following steps will create a link to the local directory and any changes made to the package there will directly carry over to your project environment.

+_Packages installed with the editable flag `-e` can behave differently when it comes to imports._

     cd path/to/my/project
     source guild-env